chiahsing-loh/Command-Line-in-Linux/README.md

 We use the `cd` command to traverse around the Linux directory structure.

 In Figure 6, from our home directory at `/home/coder`, we will use the command `cd Desktop` to get to the Desktop directory.
-We will use the command `pwd` to determine the exact absolute path of our location in the directory structure, which shows we are at `/home/coder/Desktop`.
+We will use the command `pwd` to determine the exact <ins>absolute path</ins> of our location in the directory structure, which shows we are at `/home/coder/Desktop`.

 To get to the example directory, which resides within the Desktop directory, we will use the command `cd example` from our existing location at `/home/coder/Desktop`.
-Using the command `pwd`, which displays `/home/coder/Desktop/example` as its absolute path, we can confirm that we have navigated to the example directory.
+Using the command `pwd`, which displays `/home/coder/Desktop/example` as its <ins>absolute path</ins>, we can confirm that we have navigated to the example directory.

 Figure 6 Using `cd` command to change directory
 ![6](https://github.com/chiahsing-loh/Command-Line-in-Linux/blob/main/Images/Figure%206%20Using%20cd%20command%20to%20change%20directory.png)